viniciusdacal/redux-arc/README.md

 # Polices
 We know there are sometimes when you need perform operations changing a request or response.
 For those cases, you can use polices.

-A police is basically, another middleware, as the follow example:
+A police is basically another middleware, as the follow example:

 ```js
 const police store => done => (action, error, response) =>